zoeskan/MCB185/unit0-setup.md

 The downside of a VM is that your virtual machines will take away some RAM, CPU, and storage from your host OS.
 RAM is the most critical resource because it isn't easily shared.
 If you have less than 8 GB of RAM in your computer, you will probably not want to run a VM.
+Choose Cygwin instead.

 On the CPU side, your programs running in a VM will typically run 1-10% slower.
 You will also have to dedicate about 20 GB of hard disk space.
 Even with the